Matthew 12: 38-42,

 “The queen of the South will rise up at the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon, and behold, something greater than Solomon is here.“

 Jesus says that this pagan queen is allowed to wag her finger at the 1st generation Jews.
 Jesus’ logic is airtight.
 The Queen of Sheba heard of Solomon’s fame.
-She left her land to see for herself if in fact it were true.
+She left her land to see for herself if in fact it was true.
 When she finally saw Solomon face to face, she immediately saw he truly was a good King, and she paid him money to honor him.
+She never converted; she came and left a pagan.
+However, even as a pagan, she was able to humbly admit and recognize Solomon’s worth.

 “If the men of Sodom can rise up to condemn Capernaum, then the men of old Charleston can rise up at the day of resurrection and condemn us.
 They did things that appall us, true enough, and we are right to be appalled.
 But we do things that would appall them and they would have every right to be even more appalled.
 John Rawls once said that your concept of the ideal society should be constructed without you knowing where you were going to be born into that society.
 This is just one more variation on the Golden Rule, and by this measure, if you were going to be conceived as the child of black parents in North America, would you prefer Charleston in 1850 or Chicago in 2015?
 I know which one involves a certified nurse counting up all your pieces so that they can make sure they throw all of you away.
 Be honest… You are not living in the kind of country you thought you were, and the myths you were taught about our recent history are just laughing at you behind your back.”